RoyalBlueMedia/Scoreboard_Overlay/README.md

 ```

 ## Opening
-Create a browser source in OBS and add http://localhost:5173/scoreboard/"Link to the division"
+Create a browser source in OBS and add http://localhost:5173/scoreboard/Link_to_the_division